Discussing Honor in the Classroom

 Another option is pointing out the statement regarding academic integrity on the syllabus, then discussing with the class "what does 'academic integrity’ mean to you?” in a manner following the script above.

-For more more information, ideas, or programming options on how to address with students the topics of honor, integrity and the Honor System, please feel free to contact Honor System Outreach at firstname.lastname@example.org or the Office of Student Conduct.
+For more information, ideas, or programming options on how to address with students the topics of honor, integrity, and the Honor System, please feel free to contact us or Honor System Outreach at email@example.com.